bkleinen/bkleinen.github.io/about/thissite.md

         jekyll serve -w
   to have the site served on localhost:4000 and automatically rebuilt on every file save.

+* redcarpet: For Markdown Processing, [redcarpet](https://github.com/vmg/redcarpet) is used.

 ## Sass preprocessing

 To ease working on the css stylesheets, I also use [Sass](http://sass-lang.com/) preprocessing.